dmind-gmbh/extension-cookieman/Documentation/Configuration/Example/Index.rst

    plugin.tx_cookieman._LOCAL_LANG {
        en {
-           trackingobject.pixelphp = You can translate the name, but you do not have to. trackingobject.pixelphp.desc = My own tracking pixel does not really track you.
-It's just here to cheer you up. group.mygroup = My group is my castle. type.pixel = Tracking pixel
+           trackingobject\.pixelphp = You can translate the name, but you do not have to. trackingobject\.pixelphp\.desc = My own tracking pixel does not really track you.
+It's just here to cheer you up. group\.mygroup = My group is my castle. type\.pixel = Tracking pixel
        }
        default < .en
    }